MaksimZinovev/tau-tools-demo/py-tavern-api/readme.md

 ```

-# Some tips found in GitHub.../tavern/issues and Tavern documentation
+# Some tips found in GitHub .../tavern/issues and Tavern documentation

 **Handling  "/" and curly braces "{"**: